ISS: ERA (European Robotic Arm)

 The crew can control ERA from both inside and outside the Space Station, a feature that no other robotic arm has offered before.

-From inside: Using a laptop, the crew will have full control over ERA from inside the Space Station.
+Using a laptop, the crew will have full control over ERA from inside the Space Station.
 Operators will see real-time models of the robotic arm and its surroundings on the screen.

 • July 6, 2021: ERA (European Robotic Arm) of ESA will be launched to the International Space Station together with the Russian Multipurpose Laboratory Module, called ‘Nauka’.